daycharles/dispatch_api/README.md

 Then open <http://localhost:8080/swagger>.

-The compose file starts SQL Server 2022 and waits for it to pass a health check before starting the API.
+The compose file starts SQL Server 2022 and RabbitMQ 3.12, and the API waits for *both* to pass their health checks before it starts.
 First start takes a minute or two while SQL initialises.

+The broker's management UI is at <http://localhost:15672> (guest/guest), which is where the exchange, the queue's quorum type and its dead-letter arguments can actually be seen.

 ### Without Docker